 I further follow the dark pixels on the screen to the roaring sound of the computer.
 It is not clear whether the ventilation sound is triggered by the hardware or the software, which is causing the CPU to overheat.
-Kittler is writing about how the language gets abstracted from high-level, human readable words, to assembler code, that is being translated into non readable machine code.
+Kittler is writing about how the language gets abstracted from high-level, human-readable words, to assembler code, that is being translated into non-readable machine code.
 As Kittler talks about this "postmodern Tower of Babel" (1992, p.
-148) I realize how my windows have started to built up like a tower.
-The document viewer on top of the browser on top of the settings on top of the mail program and so on.
+148) I realize how my own windows have started to build up like a tower.
+The document viewer on top of the browser on top of the set-tings on top of the mail program and so on.

-Framework culture
+\rightarrow Framework culture

 Programming languages are based on other programming languages in order to make the code easier to write and read.
 Low-level languages are very close to the actual machine processes and therefore very complex to write.
-This is why high-level languages were constructed to translate this elaborate processes into human readable concepts and language.
-In addition to that programmers often rely on third party frameworks, which provide functions that are very convenient to implement.
-Instead of having to write the code themselves, they just have to put one line of import.
-Therefore the whole set of tools provided by the so called library becomes available for the use of the programmer.
-The process of using frameworks often obscures the actual algorithms.
-For example it can be quite challenging to create a machine learning algorithm from scratch but frameworks like "keras" or "tensorflow" make it accessible.
-The problem is that the programming syntax is very close to human language, which makes it hard to comprehend the actual code.
-Thus it is harder to change functions that are underneath the layer of the framework-interface (Cox 2007, p.
+This is why high-level languages were constructed to translate these elaborate processes into human readable concepts and language.
+In addition to that programmers often rely on third-party frameworks, which provide functions that are very convenient to implement.
+Instead of having to write the code themselves, they can just import it by using a single line of code.
+Therefore the whole set of tools provided by the so-called library becomes available for the use of the programmer.
+The process of using frameworks often elarning algorithm from scratch but frameworks like "keras" or "tensorflow" make it accessible.
+The problem is that the programming syntax is very close to human language, which makes the underlying code hard to grasp.
+Thus, it is harder to change functions that are underneath the layer of the framework-interface (Cox 2007, p.
 153).

-Furthermore the different programming languages favor different concepts of language and writing as well (Cox 2007, p.
+Furthermore, the different programming languages favor different concepts of language and writing as well (Cox 2007, p.
 153).
 So the choice of programming language already determines a certain style of writing.
-And, because language significantly shapes our imagination, the choice of programming language also influences our understanding of software.
-Although scripting languages are very popular right now, it can not replace low-level programming at all.
+Because language significantly shapes our imagination, the choice of programming language also influences our understanding of software.
+Although scripting languages are very popular right now, they cannot replace low-level programming.